XZiar/RayRenderer/SystemCommon/StringUtil.md

 Pack stores slot index at the begining and arg data is followed.

+#### formatter
+Formatter does actual formation to string, which is usually just wrap of `fmt`.

 #### executor
 Formatter metadata, arg info, arg pack are stored in context. lib iterate the bytecodes and proxy the real action to executor with context.

 Executor is typed-erased so that maximun flexibility can be provided.
 Arg locating are done by executor so it's possible to bypass arg-copy with custom executor.

-StaticExecutor is provided and internally inlined to provide performance in usual cases.

-#### formatter
-Executor calls formatter to do actual formation, where formatter is usually just wrap of `fmt`.

-Custom formatter can hook up format call to record actions or arg.
+Custom executor can hook up format call to record actions or arg.
 E.g, with `LoggerFormatter`(MiniLogger.h), color info will be manually stored and then it can be used with any target that supports color-segement-based text.

 ## [fmt](StringFormt.h)